Étienne Davignon

-Étienne, Count Davignon (/fr/; born 4 October 1932) is a Belgian former diplomat, top civil servant, businessman, and former vice-president of the European Commission.
+Étienne, Count Davignon (/fr/; 4 October 1932 – 18 May 2026) was a Belgian diplomat and civil servant who served as European Commissioner from 1977 to 1985.

+In March 2026, a Belgian court ruled that Davignon could stand trial for his alleged role in events leading to the assassination of Congolese independence leader Patrice Lumumba in January 1961.
+He was accused of involvement in the unlawful detention and degrading treatment of Lumumba.
+Davignon was serving as a junior diplomatic intern in Kinshasa at the time.
+Davignon consistently denied the allegations.

 Career

 After receiving a Doctorate of Law from the Catholic University of Louvain, Davignon joined the Belgian Foreign Ministry, in 1959, and within two years had become an attaché under Paul-Henri Spaak, then Minister of Foreign Affairs.
 He remained in Belgian government until 1965.
 In 1970, he chaired the committee of experts which produced the Davignon report on foreign policy for Europe.

-Davignon later became the first head of the International Energy Agency, from 1974 to 1977, before becoming a member of the European Commission, of which he was vice-president from 1981 until 1985.
+From 1974 to 1977, Davignon was the first head of the International Energy Agency, before becoming a member of the European Commission, of which he was vice-president from 1981 until 1985.
 From 1989 to 2001, he was chairman of the Belgian bank Société Générale de Belgique, which is now part of the French supplier Engie and was not an arm of the French bank Société Générale, but a Belgian institution.
-As of 2010 he was Vice Chairman of Suez subsidiary Suez-Tractebel.
+As of 2010, he was Vice Chairman of Suez subsidiary Suez-Tractebel.

 As chairman of Société Générale de Belgique, he was a member of the European Round Table of Industrialists.
-He is the current co-chairman of the EU-Japan Business Dialogue Round Table, chairman of the Paul-Henri Spaak Foundation, president of the EGMONT – Royal Institute for International Relations, chairman of CSR Europe, chairman of the European Academy of Business in Society and was chairman of the annual Bilderberg conference from 1998 to 2001.
-He is a member of the Steering Committee of the Bilderberg Group.
+At the time of his death in 2026 he was the co-chairman of the EU-Japan Business Dialogue Round Table, chairman of the Paul-Henri Spaak Foundation, president of the Egmont – Royal Institute for International Relations, chairman of CSR Europe, chairman of the European Academy of Business in Society and was chairman of the annual Bilderberg conference from 1998 to 2001.
+He was a member of the Steering Committee of the Bilderberg Group.

-Davignon is the chairman of the board of directors of Brussels Airlines, which he co-founded after the bankruptcy of Sabena.
-He is also a member of the board of numerous Belgian companies, and is the chairman of the board of directors and of the General Assembly of the ICHEC Brussels Management School.
+Davignon was the chairman of the board of directors of Brussels Airlines, which he co-founded after the bankruptcy of Sabena.
+He was also a member of the board of numerous Belgian companies, and was the chairman of the board of directors and of the General Assembly of the ICHEC Brussels Management School.

-On 26 January 2004, Davignon was given the honorary title of Minister of State, giving him a seat on the Crown Council of Belgium.
+On 26 January 2004, Albert II of Belgium gave him the honorary title of Minister of State, which entitled him to a seat on the Crown Council of Belgium.

-Created Count Davignon by King Philippe in 2018.
+In 2018, Philippe of Belgium conferred the title of Count Davignon upon him.

-Davignon is a crucial member of the Strategic Advisory Panel of The European Business Awards.
-He is a member of the Cercle Gaulois and a member of the advisory board of the Itinera Institute think tank.
-He is also president of the Brussels-based think tank Friends of Europe.
+Davignon was a crucial member of the Strategic Advisory Panel of The European Business Awards.
+He was a member of the Cercle Gaulois and a member of the advisory board of the Itinera Institute think tank.
+He was also president of the Brussels-based think tank Friends of Europe.